ifeeljoy/member-of-the-week-bot/README.md

 # About

 A Discord bot for managing nominations and voting for a member of the week.
-The bot will create a poll every Friday at 12 PM UTC, and announce the winner the following Sunday at 6:00 PM UTC.
+The bot will create a poll every Friday at 12 AM UTC, and announce the winner the following Sunday at 12 PM UTC.
 Each member is limited to one vote, and you can't vote for yourself!
 (No cheating.)
 Thank you to [r/fuckipswitch](https://www.reddit.com/r/Discord_Bots/s/7QXdKdt5Mx) and [r/Silent_Department529](https://www.reddit.com/r/Discord_Bots/s/1Kj26gHGmg) for the idea!

 The bot requires the `SEND MESSAGES`, `READ MESSAGE HISTORY`, and `ADD REACTIONS` permissions in the channel specified in `.env`